Generic rank of Betti map and unlikely intersections: Introduction

 \subsection{The $t$-th degeneracy locus}

 Our method to study the generic rank of the Betti map is to translate the problem into studying the \textit{$t$-th degeneracy locus} defined below.
 Let us explain it in this subsection.
+Recall our abelian scheme $\pi_S \colon \cA \rightarrow S$.

 \begin{defn} A closed irreducible subvariety $Z$ of $\cA$ is called a \textbf{generically special subvariety of sg type} of $\cA$ if there exists a finite covering $S' \rightarrow S$, inducing a morphism $\rho \colon \cA' = \cA \times_S S' \rightarrow \cA$, such that $Z = \rho(\sigma' + \sigma_0' + \cB')$, where $\cB'$ is an abelian subscheme of $\cA'/S'$, $\sigma'$ is a torsion section of $\cA'/S'$, and $\sigma_0'$ is a constant section of $\cA'/S'$. \end{defn} We briefly explain the meaning of constant section here.
 Let $C' \times S'$ be the largest constant abelian subscheme of $\cA'/S'$.
 We say that a section $\sigma_0' \colon S' \rightarrow \cA'$ is a constant section if there exists $c' \in C'(\mathbb{C})$ such that $\sigma_0$ is the composite of $S' \rightarrow C' \times S'$, $s' \mapsto (c',s')$, and the inclusion $C' \times S' \subseteq \cA'$.